abeeds/Music_manager/README.md

 - DELETE `/api/playlists/songs?=PlaylistId={PLAYLIST_ID}&SongId={SONG_ID}`
     - Removes a song from a playlist

-### Frontend
-The following new pages were created in the front end:
-- `/{Id}`
-    - Displays the details of a song with the specified id
-    - implemented in `SongDetails.razor`
-- `/?query={}`
-    - shows search results
-    - implemented in `Index.razor`
-- `/Playlists`
-    - Displays all playlists available, how many songs they have, and their description
-    - Each playlist has the following options
-        - Edit - redirects to a form allowing the user to edit the playlist's title and description
-        - Delete - this opens a confirmation window prompting the user if they're sure they want to delete this playlist
-    - implemented in `Playlists.razor`
-- `/Playlists/{Id}`
-    - Displays all songs in the specified playlist
-    - implemented in `PlaylistSongs.razor`
-- `/AddPlaylists`
-    - Form that creates a new playlist
-    - implemented in `AddPlaylist.razor`
-- `/EditPlaylist/{Id}`
-    - Form that updates a playlist's title and description
-    - implemented in `EditPlaylist.razor`

 Songs have an icon under their title that allows user to add add them to playlists.
 Clicking this icon opens up a prompt that displays all playlists.
 Clicking the checkbox next to the playlist title either adds or removes the